| | |

 of printing

+began the increase of knowledge.
 Modern inventions indicate sharper perception and

 increased education,